pyccel/pyccel/developer_docs/order_docs.md

 ### Order F
 Pyccel's translation of code with `order='F'` should look very similar to the original Python code.

-Numpy's storage of the strides ensures that the first dimension is the contiguous dimension as in Fortran, so the code is equivalent for all element-wise operations.
+NumPy's storage of the strides ensures that the first dimension is the contiguous dimension as in Fortran, so the code is equivalent for all element-wise operations.

 There are some exceptions to this rule, for example printing.
 Python always prints arrays in a row-major format so Pyccel must take care to respect this rule in the output.